MeGysssTaa/ReflexIssueTracker/RU_PURCHASE_GUIDE.md

 **(i)** This article aims to help people from Russia with purchasing Reflex.
 Such article is needed due to PayPal restrictions.
-**Everything below is written in Russian and is completely unimportant for anyone who live in a different country.**
+**Everything below is written in Russian and is completely unimportant for anyone who lives in a different country.**

 # Как купить Reflex